Pooja012/netflix.project/README.md

 FROM RankedRatings
 WHERE rank = 1;
 ```
+**objective**: Identify the most frequently occurring rating for each type of content.

 3.**List all movies released in a specific year(e.g. 2020)**
 ```sql
 SELECT *
 FROM netflix
 WHERE release_year = 2020;
 ```
+**objective**: Retrieve all movies released in a specific year.

 4.**Find the top 5 countries with the most content on netflix.**
 ```sql
 SELECT *